-If writing is a large part of your daily workflow then you might need a grammar correction tool that can help you fix typos and grammatical errors and make you more productive.
+If writing is a large part of your daily workflow, then you might need a grammar correction tool that can help you fix typos and grammatical errors and make you more productive.

-This is where grammar correction tools like Grammarly and Ginger come into play, they are pretty amazing with their corrections and suggestions to make your writing more fluid.
+This is where grammar correction tools like Grammarly and Ginger come into play, and they are pretty amazing with their corrections and suggestions to make your writing more fluid.

 Even if you are not writing articles, these grammar correction tools can help you write an error-free post on social media sites or send emails, the quick fixes from these tools can save you from a lot of embarrassment.

-We tried both the tools and in this post we are going to compare both of them to help you pick the best one according to your needs.
+We tried both the tools and in this post, we are going to compare both of them to help you pick the best one according to your needs.

 The two services offer dedicated apps for the computer so that you can launch them and start writing, but the best use case I have found is by using their Chrome extensions (also available for Safari).